Harshit-Dhanwalkar/CodeTint/README.md

 ## Introduction

 `CodeTint` is a lightweight and powerful command-line utility designed for fast and accurate syntax highlighting of source code.
 Built entirely in C and leveraging the robust parsing capabilities of **Tree-sitter**, `CodeTint` provides highly detailed and precise highlighting.
-Currently, it offers comprehensive support for **Python** code, transforming plain text into visually appealing, color-coded output.
+Currently, it offers comprehensive support for various programming languages, transforming plain text into visually appealing, color-coded output.

 Functioning much like the classic `cat` command, `CodeTint` reads your source files and outputs their content, but with the added benefit of beautiful syntax highlighting.
-You can choose to display the highlighted code directly in your terminal using **ANSI escape codes**, or generate **HTML** output for web integration or browser viewing. `CodeTint` aims to provide a quick, efficient, and visually enhanced way to view your code.
+You can choose to display the highlighted code directly in your terminal using **ANSI escape codes**, generate **HTML** output for web integration or browser viewing, or even create **PNG images** of your code snippets. `CodeTint` aims to provide a quick, efficient, and visually enhanced way to view your code.

+---

 ## Installation